-Sometimes screening tests show you have changes to your cervix’s surface, but the changes aren’t yet cancer.
+Sometimes screening tests show changes to the cervix’s surface, but these changes aren’t yet cancer.
 This is called cervical precancer, cervical dysplasia, or cervical intraepithelial neoplasia.

 A pathologist will classify these changes as low grade or high grade.
 Most of the time cervical dysplasia, particularly low-grade dysplasia, will resolve on its own.
 Other times dysplasia requires treatment to facilitate resolution.

 Between 250,000 and 1 million people are diagnosed with cervical dysplasia in the US each year.
 Most people are 25 to 35 years old, although it can occur at any age.

 HPV, the human papillomavirus, causes almost all cases of cervical dysplasia.
 Most sexually active people have this sexually transmitted viral infection at some point in their life.
 Most commonly your immune system clears the infection.
 If your immune system does not clear the virus, it can eventually lead to the development of cervical dysplasia and cervical cancer

 Risk factors for cervical dysplasia are the same for cervical cancer.
 HPV infection, sexual history, history of other STIs, smoking, and weakened immune system.

 Getting the HPV vaccine, avoiding other risk factors and getting regular cervical cancer screenings between age 21 and 65 can prevent cervical dysplasia.
 The Advisory Committee on Immunizations recommends that girls and boys get the HPV vaccine at age 11 or 12, and no later than age 26.

 Most people with HPV infection or cervical dysplasia have no symptoms.
 Symptoms don’t usually start until dysplasia becomes cancer.
 Regular screening with Pap smear and HPV tests is the best way to find cervical dysplasia before it becomes cancer.